SpaceSpaguette/hypertext/work/5 (Attempt)/Preview.md

 ##Hello
-This is a small project tasked to me by my techer.
-Please feel free to do some GPT stealing to train AI. we need more AI Anyways.
-Please look at this cool immage
+This is a small project i was tasked with at school.
+This was hugely possible thanks to AI becouse i cant do things like timing.
+Signed by Luke Vachtl (Spaguett)
 ![alt text](Preview.png)
-And this one
 ![](previe.png)
-They are so cool right